ZeroElectric/Raylib-CSharp-Vinculum/README.md

 ## What is **Raylib**?

-[Raylib](https://www.raylib.com/) is a easey-to-use videogame framework well suited for prototyping, tooling, embedded systems and education, inclueds systems for: audio, 3D, 2D, 2D physics, fonts, animation, an OpenGL abstraction layer & more.
-Inspired By `XNA` & The `Borland Graphics Interface`.  **However, `Raylib` is a C framework**.  `Raylib-CSharp-Vinculum` is a C# autogen wrapper, which lets you use Raylib in .Net/C#.
+[Raylib](https://www.raylib.com/) is a easey-to-use videogame framework well suited for prototyping, tooling, embedded systems and education, includes systems for: audio, 3D, 2D, 2D physics, fonts, animation, an OpenGL abstraction layer & more.
+Inspired By `XNA` & The `Borland Graphics Interface`.  **However, `Raylib` is a C framework**.  `Raylib-CSharp-Vinculum` is a .Net/C# autogen wrapper, which lets you use raylib in .Net/C#.

 # How to Install